-The National Center for Preservation Technology and Training is partnering with the Preservation Trades Network, the Association for the Preservation Historic Natchitoches, and the Friends of NCPTT are partnering hold a workshop investigating the engineering issues facing historic timber structures.
+The National Center for Preservation Technology and Training is partnering with the Preservation Trades Network, the Association for the Preservation Historic Natchitoches, and the Friends of NCPTT to hold a workshop investigating the engineering issues facing historic timber structures.
 This workshop will bring in preservation engineers, timber framers, site managers, historic building owners, and other parties to discuss best practices for planning and implementing these multi-faceted projects.
 The focus of these workshops will be African House, which a 200 year low fired brick and timber framed building, located at Melrose Plantation outside of Natchitoches.

 Classroom sessions will be held at Lee H. Nelson hall with site visits to Melrose Plantation and Magnolia Plantation.
 Africa House, so named because local lore attributes it’s unusual umbrella-like roof to African building traditions, is a 200 year old structure built using both heavy timber and low-fired brick.
 Among the issues facing African House is a lack of understanding of the structural capabilities of traditional heavy timber joinery.
 During the engineering workshop, instructors experienced with historic timber framed structures will discuss this building technique and issues that arise during preservation, focusing on the example of African House.
 Participants will learn what is acceptable for these structures and what they need to look for when evaluating these buildings on their own.

 $399 Regular Registration

 $199 Student Registration (limited student seats are available.
 Student must provide photocopy of current student ID and a letter of interest.
 Student applications should be emailed to email@example.com before February 1, 2015).